-12. Barring data connectivity issues, you should now have a working web part that will dynamically refresh when you bring it up, and in our sample case allow you to filter, drill down, etc.
+Barring data connectivity issues, you should now have a working Web Part that will dynamically refresh when you bring it up and, in our sample case, allow you to filter, drill down, and the like.

 How to Publish Only Parts of an Excel Report and Specify Parameters

-One of the advantages of publishing an Excel Workbook to SharePoint is you gain the ability to limit what parts of the workbook are visible.
+One of the advantages of publishing an Excel workbook to SharePoint is you gain the ability to limit what parts of the workbook are visible.
 This mechanism can help protect sensitive information.
-For example, you might have a worksheet that contains raw data that is used to feed a pivot table on another worksheet.
-Using the publish options you can limit what worksheets are seen, or even which pivot table on a worksheet can be seen.
+For example, you might have a worksheet that contains raw data that are used to feed a pivot table on another worksheet.
+Using the publish options, you can limit what worksheets are seen or even which pivot table on a worksheet can be seen.

-A second consideration is that when the Excel Report is viewed via the browser it cannot be modified directly.
-However, you can configure certain cells to act as parameters that the viewers can enter data into.
+A second consideration is that when the Excel report is viewed via the browser, it cannot be modified directly.
+However, you can configure certain cells to act as parameters that viewers can enter data into.
 Excel formulas or filters that point to those parameter cells can trigger changes to the content of the remaining worksheet cells.
-These changes are nondestructive, i.e. the base workbook file is unaffected.
+These changes are nondestructive (i.e., the base workbook file is unaffected).

 To take advantage of this functionality:

-1. From the File tab, use the “Save & Send” option.
+1. From the File tab, use the Save & Send option.

-2. Chose “Save to SharePoint.”
+2. Choose Save to SharePoint.
+(See Figure 10.34.)

-Figure 10.34: Save to SharePoint [10-34-saveToSharePoint.tif]
+Figure 10.34 Save to SharePoint [10-34-saveToSharePoint.tif]

-3. In the upper right corner, press the “Publish Options” button.
+3. In the upper right corner, press the Publish Options button.
 This will bring up a Publish Options dialog.

-4. In the “Show” tab, pick the level to share at (Entire Workbook, Sheets, Items in the Workbook).
+4. In the Show tab, pick the level to share at (Entire Workbook, Sheets, Items in the Workbook).
+(See Figure 10.35)

-Figure 10.35: Selecting Specific Worksheets [10-35-pubOption1.tif]
+Figure 10.35 Selecting Specific Worksheets [10-35-pubOption1.tif]

-Figure 10.36: Publish Specific Objects [10-36-pubOption2.tif]
+Figure 10.36 Publish Specific Objects [10-36-pubOption2.tif]

-Items would include pivot tables, charts, and named ranges.
-If you opt for “Items in Workbook”, they end up being displayed individually in the browser, where a “View:” dropdown allows you to look at the specific item.
+Items would include pivot tables, charts, and named ranges (see Figure 10.36).
+If you opt for Items in Workbook, they end up being displayed individually in the browser, where a View drop-down box allows you to look at the specific item.

 type="note"

-The View dropdown is a configurable item for the web part.
+The View drop-down is a configurable item for the Web Part.

 5. To specify a cell as a parameter value, you must first have replaced its default cell name (such as A1) with a named range name.
-To add the parameter, select the Parameters tab, click the “Add…” button, and select the named range name (or names) of interest.
-These cells can be accessed via a Parameters pane in the Excel web part (if that is enabled) or used in a Dashboard to connect web parts.
+To add the parameter, select the Parameters tab, click the Add… button, and select the named range name (or names) of interest (see Figure 10.37).
+These cells can be accessed via a Parameters pane in the Excel Web Part (if that is enabled) or used in a dashboard to connect Web Parts.

-10.37: Selecting Sheet Parameters [10-37-parameters.tif]
+10.37 Selecting Sheet Parameters [10-37-parameters.tif]

 Some additional considerations: